What Is Emotet Malware?

 See If Your System Has Been Affected by malware

-Emotet Malware on Mac – How Did I Get It and What Does It Do?
+Emotet Malware on Mac – How Did I Get It?

 Just like its Windows counterpart, the Emotet malware can be spread on Macs via its main method of distribution.
 This method is sending malspam emails to victims that contain the Emotet infection file added as an e-mail attachment.
 One e-mail used to infect with Emotet has been detected carrying a malicious .doc file that infects victims via Macros:

 Once the user downloads and runs the .doc file, a pop-up asking to enable content shows up on the top bar.
 Once the user clicks on it, infection with Emotet is inevitable:

 Once the content is enabled, Emoted downloads the malware files and creates objects that auto-start and inject the payload on the infected Mac.
 From there, the threat connects to a control server and sends instructions to the malware operators.
 Then, the malware could use other methods to propagate onto different areas of the infected Mac.